 The next thing you need to determine is whether to go for a firm or a softball.

-You have a low, mid, or high spin to choose.
+You have a low, mid, or high spin to choose from.
 If you want less spin off the tee and a firmer feel, go for a ball with a low spin.
 However, most players opt for a mid-spin, as this falls somewhere in the middle of the two.

 The last consideration type of cover to go for, with lonomer and urethane being the two most popular options.

 The former is the cheaper option of the two.
-It provides a good feel for an average golfer, but urethane covers assist with distance control and provides more feedback.
+It provides a good feel for an average golfer, but urethane covers assist with distance control and provide more feedback.

 What Golf Ball Is Best For Your Level?